dyrdadev/ohi-ohi-dungeon/README.md

 "Ohi Ohi Dungeon" is licensed under a MIT license.
 See the [LICENSE](/LICENSE) file for details.

 Many assets of this project were created by other people.
 Check out the [Third Party Content](/ThirdPartyContent.md) file for details.
 Especially the [Dungeon Tileset ii](https://0x72.itch.io/dungeontileset-ii) assets of [Robert Norenberg (aka 0x72)](http://0x72.pl/) have to be mentioned here.
-Robert's assets make up the majority of the game's visuals.
-A special thanks to Robert (and the many others) for making their assets available to the general public.
+These assets make up the majority of the game's visuals.
+A special thanks to Robert Norenberg (and the many others) for making their assets available to the general public.

 ## Support & Contribute